yottaawesome/onyx32/README.md

 ## Using the library

 Development is best done in Visual Studio 2019 Community Edition.
 Onyx32 targets the latest Windows SDK, so you will need the "Desktop development with C++" workload installed for your Visual Studio.
-Simply clone this repo and open it in Visual Studio -- you should be able to build immediately.
+Cross-platform development makes little sense for this project, so you'll need a recent version of Windows.
+Simply clone this repo and open it in Visual Studio -- you should be able to build immediately if you have met the prerequisites.

 ### Using Onyx32.Gui.dll